casaprima/NonLinearInterpolationExercises/README.md

 ### NonLinearInterpolationExercises
-Series of scripts trying to understand non linear interpolation and higher order curves
+Series of scripts trying to understand higher order interpolation